Source: ARP Chapter 5 | Student Life and Conduct

 PART 1: PURPOSE AND OVERVIEW

-- Chief Academic Officer for NMSU: The executive vice president and provost, as the chief academic officer for the university system (See RPM, Policy 6.00) delegates the responsibility for holding students accountable in instances involving student academic misconduct to the officials identified in the Student Academic Code of Conduct.
+- Chief Academic Officer for NMSU: The provost and senior vice president for academic affairs, as the chief academic officer for the university system (See RPM, Policy 6.00) delegates the responsibility for holding students accountable in instances involving student academic misconduct to the officials identified in the Student Academic Code of Conduct.

-- Overview of Rule 5.11 Procedures: This rule applies when faculty, academic administrators or the registrar’s office officials observe, suspect or receive a third party report about possible academic misconduct.
+- Overview of Rule 5.11 Procedures: This rule applies when faculty, academic administrators or the University Student Records Office officials observe, suspect or receive a third party report about possible academic misconduct.
 It provides a fair, expeditious and streamlined process by which allegations of academic misconduct will be resolved.
 See Appendix ARP 5.11 – A, a flowchart which diagrams the procedural steps, including initial response, fact-finding investigation, evaluation of the facts and determination of level of sanction, presentation to student for acceptance of responsibility or request for hearing, and the hearing and final review processes through final decision.